Soliprem/dm-scripts/README.md

 + dm-radio - Choose between online radio stations with dmenu.
 + dm-record - Records audio, video and webcam.
 + dm-reddit - Dmenu as a reddit viewer using reddio. *STILL A WORK IN PROGRESS*
++ dm-rice - WIP to change colorschemes of WMs etc
 + dm-setbg - A wallpaper setting utility using dmenu, xwallpaper and sxiv
 + dm-sounds - Choose an ambient background to play.
 + dm-spellcheck - Script to check spellings